BerntJulian/simpleFrenchPressTimer/README.md

 A commandline timer for your french press.
 The scrip opens a new terminal with a timer.
 When the time is out the timer comes in focus, implying that the time is out.
 Change the **runtime** variable to what your press needs in seconds.
+Allow executing file as program with chmod +x /path/file
 ```
                      (                                                      )
                        )     (                                                (     )